 The term application does not imply any particular implementation characteristics.
-Your application can be a native app that executes on a mobile device, a single page app that executes on a browser, or a regular web app that executes on a server.
+For example, your application could be a native app that executes on a mobile device, a single-page app that executes on a browser, or a regular web app that executes on a server.

 Auth0 stores log data of both actions taken in the dashboard by the administrators, as well as authentications made by your users.
-The logs include many of the actions performed by the user like failing to login to an application or requesting a password change.
-For more details refer to: Logs.
+The logs include many of the actions performed by the user, like failing to login to an application or requesting a password change.
+For more details, refer to: Logs.

 - If you use a third-party application for log management, like Sumo Logic, Splunk or Loggly, you can use Auth0 Extensions to export your logs there.
 For details on the available extensions and how to configure them, see Extensions.

 Auth0 allows you to programmatically create applications, as described in the OIDC Dynamic Client Registration 1.0 specification.
 See Dynamic Client Registration.

 For guidance on setting up a more complex configuration that involves two separate domains or allows users to log in differently for different applications, see Multiple Tenants.